wing4ever/comp9321_asst2/README.md

 # Deployment
 About the details of installation, you can check folder backend and frontend README.md.

-# dataset
+# Dataset
-check this link and download the train.csv,which is the dataset we use for this project and then put train.csv under backend/dataset.
+Please check this link and download the train.csv,which is the dataset we use for this project and then put train.csv under /backend/dataset.
 https://www.kaggle.com/rudymizrahi/airbnb-listings-in-major-us-cities-deloitte-ml